Robert was on his way to the orphanage when the wizard appeared in a flash of light, dressed in rich blue and gold robes and holding a staff.

 “It may be difficult,” the Grand High Wizard warned.
 “I do not know the depth of your character, or the hardships that may have forged you into who you are.
 Perhaps this will require great fortitude, and faith that it is for the greater good.”

 The bottom dropped out of Robert’s stomach, but no, he wouldn’t be asked to kill the girl or mistreat her, not after everything else he was told, would he?
 “I understand.
 What is it the prophecy said I must do?”

-“She will have a roommate that picks on her.”
+“She will have a roommate that torments her.”
 The Grand High Wizard leaned forward, piercing blue eyes seeming to pin Robert in place.
-“She will be bullied fiercely, all without letting you or others know.”
+“She will be bullied subtly but cruelly, for years on end, all without letting you or others know.”

-“No. Would I be right in guessing you may offer her a glass of milk with honey, if she comes to you in tears to speak of it?”
+“No. Would I be right in guessing you may offer her a glass of milk with honey, if she finally comes to you one night in tears to speak of it?”

 Awe stirred in Robert’s chest.
 Perhaps the prophecy was about him!
 “Yes, I do that often with children who need solace!”

 “Then what you must do is not put honey in her milk.”

 Robert stared at him.